AP-NORC poll: Interest in campaign is growing, as is anxiety

 WASHINGTON (AP) — A year out from the 2020 general election, there already is significant interest in the presidential campaign.
 But a poll from The Associated Press-NORC Center for Public Affairs Research also finds a growing share of Americans feeling anxious and frustrated compared with early in the summer.

-Republicans and Democrats are about equally likely to say they’ve been paying close attention, but the poll finds feelings of anxiety and frustration more concentrated among Democrats.
+Republicans and Democrats are about equally likely to say they have been paying close attention, but the poll finds feelings of anxiety and frustration more concentrated among Democrats.

 A look at how Americans are feeling about the campaign with one year to go until the 2020 general election: